 - The submission of all other information requested by the Office of Financial Aid & Scholarships (required prior to disbursement of federal aid), including verification documents if necessary.

 Once a student’s financial aid file has been reviewed and deemed complete by a financial aid counselor, a financial aid package will be processed and an award notification will be mailed or Emailed to the student.
 The initial financial aid package will be based on assumed enrollment of at least half-time (4 or more credit hours) status for the fall and winter semesters.
 Financial aid awards can be viewed on UM-Dearborn Connect.

-Federal financial aid programs can only pay for one repeat of a passed course (passed meaning grade “D” or higher).
-For example, if a student enrolls and earns a grade of “D” in a course, the student’s enrollment status for financial aid will include that course attempt.
+Federal financial aid programs can only pay for one repeat of a passed course (passed meaning grade “C” or higher).
+For example, if a student enrolls and earns a grade of “C” in a course, the student’s enrollment status for financial aid will include that course attempt.
 If a student enrolls a second time in the same course, the course will be included in the student’s enrollment status for financial aid.
-If the student enrolls for a third time, financial aid will not include the course in the student’s enrollment status.
+If the student enrolls for a third time, financial aid will not include the course in the student’s eligibility for aid.
 When a course is repeated, the previous enrollment is deducted from the calculation of successfully completed courses; therefore, this will lower your Cumulative Completion Rate.